CoinTrailApp/CoreData/README.md

 Simply just air-drop or select csv files exported from exchange or wallet

 ## Community Driven
-Free to use, no transaction limits... for feature request and support, please join the community on *Twitter* [@CoinTrailApp](https://twitter.com/CoinTrailApp)
+Please join the community on *Twitter* [@CoinTrailApp](https://twitter.com/CoinTrailApp) for feature request and support